qwertydelle/duxty/README.md

 duxt --token <token>
 ```

-duxty also allows you to set a default token for all your projects this can be set by using:
+Duxty also allows you to set a default token for all of your projects.
+This can be done by using:

 ```bash
 duxt token <token>
 ```
-duxty will automatically use the token provided as an argument if that is not found it falls back to using the defualt token
+Duxty will automatically use the token provided as an argument.
+If that is not found, it falls back to using the default token.